Microsoft-UK-DevOps-Squad/DevExperience/docs/7-ai/copilot.md

 GitHub Copilot is a collaboration between GitHub and OpenAI, and it integrates with popular IDEs such as Visual Studio Code, Visual Studio, Neovim, and JetBrains.
 GitHub Copilot is currently available as a technical preview for individuals and businesses, with different plans and features.
 GitHub Copilot aims to help developers focus on solving bigger problems, learn new languages or frameworks, and code confidently in unfamiliar domains.

 ## GitHub Copilot

 Offers code suggestions contextualized to your project.
+Below shows some of the features:

 ### Convert comments to code
 Trained on billions of lines of code it turns natural language prompts into coding suggestions